CivicTechTO/tRacket-directory-START-HERE/README.md

 Coming soon

 ## How to contribute
-This is a volunteer driven project and contribution from everyone and any skill sets and experiences are welcome.
+This is a volunteer driven project and contribution from everyone with any skill set and experiences are welcome.

 There are a few ways to connect with us and help:
 1. Attend a [Civic Tech Toronto hacknight](https://civictech.ca/) and join our project.